Things to do in Taormina Sicily

 Relax on Isola Bella

-Connected to the mainland by a narrow sandbar, Isola Bella is accessible on foot (during low tide) or by boat.
+Connected to the mainland by a narrow sandbar, it's accessible on foot at low tide or by boat.
+At high tide you may need to wade through shallow water to cross, so check the tide times before you head down.

-On the island is a historic villa that was built in the 1950s.
-It was originally intended to be the residence of the English aristocrat and art collector Florence Trevelyan.
-Villa Isola Bella has been owned by the Region of Sicily since 1990.
+On the island is a historic villa originally intended as the residence of Florence Trevelyan, an English aristocrat and art collector.

 Enjoy the views from Belvedere di Taormina